TheodosiouTh/TheodosiouTh/README.md

 <br />
 <br />

-## 🎓 I am a Software Engineer with a BSc in Computer Science, that has a passion for solving difficult problems and making the Human-Computer interaction easier.
+## 🎓 I am a Software Engineer with a BSc in Computer Science, that has a passion for solving difficult problems.

 - 🛠️ I work as a Backend developer for Desquared!
 - 🔭 I’m currently working on my [Personal Blog][website]!